Please be ready with your application reference number starting with 'P'. For example P1234567

 In Queensland, offensive behaviours are legislated by the Summary Offences Act 2005 (Qld).
 It usually specifies/prohibits certain unlawful actions, especially regarding a person and their behaviours in the community.

-If an individual is convicted for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted for an Offensive Behaviour offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 Not all behaviour offences may be prosecuted in court.
 The Police officer may - seeing the triviality of the case, opt to fine the offender.
 However, the accused can contest such "on-the-spot" fines in court for a full-court proceeding.